Web Analytics

 You are not alone.

-And you're right in questioning what feels like too-specific, one-size-fits-all, "only one right way" advice.
+And you're right in questioning too-specific, one-size-fits-all, "only one right way" advice.

 When I was a new mom 12 years ago, I found myself in a sea of opinions.
 Many came with a sense of pressure: "Do this exact thing or else your baby will not thrive".